 - Gym bags are not to be left in the fitness center.
 All items found lying on the floors in the fitness center will be removed.

 - Sexual misconduct and/or harassment is not tolerated.

 - Abusive, foul language, and/or fighting is not tolerated.

 - Weapons (i.e. firearms and knives) are prohibited at the YMCA.

 Failure to comply with the above regulations may result in the termination of your membership or guest privileges.
 Violators will be asked to leave.

-- Membership application must be made in person at the YMCA or online at www.ymcade.org.
+- Membership applications must be made in person at the YMCA or online at www.ymcade.org.
 Must have a photo ID.

-- Monthly bank draft is available …bank draft can only be processed through a credit card, debit card, checking or savings account.
+- A monthly bank draft is available – a bank draft can only be processed through a credit card or debit card.

 - Major credit cards, checks, and cash are all accepted for payment of memberships in full.
 A fee of $25.00 will be assessed for returned checks for any reason.

 - Payment disputes may be requested for a review up to 60 days following the charge to the account.
 After 60 days, no refund or credit will be issued.
 Approved refunds will be issued as a credit to the member’s account for future services.